AESD trustee Mark Lopez, NOCCCD trustee Mark Lopez, & AUHSD social-studies teacher Mark Lopez.

 “Do you really have time to serve on two Boards, while teaching at Gilbert?”

 “Well, I have been.
 In fact I’ve been doing more on the AESD Board these last two months than most of my colleagues.”
 He doesn’t feel good leaving that board to some inexperienced replacement AT THIS POINT IN TIME, although he allows that he probably won’t run for a third term on AESD next year.
-He’s not sure why the Board majority has it in for him, and especially resents his choice being called “unethical.”
+He’s not sure why the Board majority has it in for him, and especially resents them calling his choice “unethical.”

 But they sure do want to get rid of him!
 And they’ve called an EMERGENCY MEETING this coming Monday night apparently to do just that.
 (Shades of Jordan Brandman’s “emergency” 2013 meeting to shut up Tait on the Angels Stadium giveaway.)
 SHOW UP if you care about this, to support or oppose double-trustee Mark, especially if you live in that BLUE area above!
 See you there!